Skip to main content

 Dr. Ash

 "A swollen lymph node is one of the clearest signals your immune system gives you.
-I tell patients: do not panic, but do not ignore it either.
+Do not panic, but do not ignore it either.
 If it is tender and moves, it is almost always doing its job.
 If it feels hard and stuck, we get an ultrasound that same week.
 Peace of mind comes from data, not from waiting to see what happens."

 Actionable steps for peace of mind